lukevella/rallly-selfhosted/README.md

 git clone https://github.com/lukevella/rallly-selfhosted.git
 ```

-Feel free to name the contents of this folder to whatever your prefer.

 ### Configure the environment variables

 In the root of this project you will find a file called `config.env`.
 Open this file with a text editor and: